zhangyaxing12/algrand/README.md

 # algrand
 Code for thinking about algorithmic randomness

-Most of this is in Clojure (using Sean Luke's Java Mersenne Twister for pseudorandom number generation).
-The clojure source is under *src/clj*`.
-The fun stuff is in *src/clj/algrand*.
+Most of this is in Clojure.
+(I use Sean Luke's Java Mersenne Twister for pseudorandom number generation.)
+The clojure source is under *src/clj*`, with the fun stuff in *src/clj/algrand*.

 There are also a few functions written for the Racket dialect of Scheme in *src/racket*.
 Racket is useful here because it makes it easy to